10 Minor Mistakes That Can Get an Employer into Big Trouble

 3. Treating workers as independent contractors because they asked to be treated that way – besides, it’s just easier.

 Independent contractor classification — whether requested or not — must be determined based on duties and the extent to which work is controlled.
 “Make an individual assessment if the worker is an employee or independent contractor based on a number of factors including how much control the company has over the worker,” says Colleen M. McCarthy, an Employment Lawyer and Partner of the Employment Law Practice Group Ferruzzo & Ferruzzo, LLP.
-“The worker’s preference will not matter to the IRS, state taxing authorities or other government agencies looking at the employment status.”
+“The worker’s preference will not matter to the IRS, state taxing authorities, or other government agencies looking at the employment status.”

 4. Complimenting employees on anything not work-related.

 Offering a compliment or two may feel like you’re brightening an employee’s day, but depending on the manner of the compliment, it can possibly be misconstrued.
 “Complimenting employees on their manner of dress or physical appearance or sexual history is an invitation for trouble,” says Attorney Anderson.
-“Employers may talk about wanting a ‘team environment’ where everyone is comfortable with each other, but all it takes is ONE employee who is not comfortable with talk of a non-work related nature and you have a slew of problems.”
+“Employers may talk about wanting a ‘team environment’ where everyone is comfortable with each other, but all it takes is ONE employee who is not comfortable with talk of a non-work-related nature and you have a slew of problems.”

 5. Sharing an employee’s health information with others in the workplace.

-“I once had to talk to a manager who stated about another employee, ‘Oh she’ll be out for a while due to stress and mental issues,’ says Personal Development Coach Stacy Roberts and Owner of SMR Leadership Solutions, “My mind was blown.
-I had to quickly advise him the dangers of discussing his employee’s private health with his other employees.
+“I once had to talk to a manager who stated about another employee, ‘Oh she’ll be out for a while due to stress and mental issues,’ says Personal Development Coach Stacy Roberts and Owner of SMR Leadership Solutions, “My mind was blown, I had to quickly advise him of the dangers of discussing his employee’s private health with his other employees.
 I find that what we may think is common sense is not so common to others.”

 The Health Insurance Portability and Accountability Act of 1996 (HIPPA) prohibits employers from discussing an employee’s medical-related information with other employees.
 Disclosing this information outside of a need-to-know basis is illegal and could result in possible penalties and fines under HIPAA and the Americans with Disabilities Act (ADA).